 After World War I, Montenegro was absorbed by the Kingdom of Serbs, Croats, and Slovenes, which became the Kingdom of Yugoslavia in 1929; at the conclusion of World War II, it became a constituent republic of the Socialist Federal Republic of Yugoslavia.
 When the latter dissolved in 1992, Montenegro federated with Serbia, first as the Federal Republic of Yugoslavia and, after 2003, in a looser union of Serbia and Montenegro.

 In May 2006, Montenegro invoked its right under the Constitutional Charter of Serbia and Montenegro to hold a referendum on independence from the state union.
 The vote for severing ties with Serbia exceeded 55% - the threshold set by the EU - allowing Montenegro to formally declare its independence on 3 June 2006.

 Challenges persist both at central and local levels of governance, and are coupled with the need for empowering citizen participation in societal processes.
 At the same time, the European Commission’s progress reports repeatedly draw attention to the need to showcase a successful track record in the area of rule of law, access to justice for all, and fighting corruption at all levels.

 Combating poverty and social exclusion requires more effective and adequate targeting of health, employment and social services.
-The MONSTAT 2011 Poverty Analysis reveals that the average poverty rate is 9.3%, while for the northern region it is nearly three times higher than the poverty rate in the central and southern regions.
+The MONSTAT Poverty Analysis reveals that the average poverty rate is 8.6%, while for the northern region it is 10.3%.

 The population in the north of the country has limited access to public services, while women and the elderly have a considerably lower income.
 Unemployment rates in the North are two times greater than the national average, reflecting growing regional development disparities.
 Due to persisting gender-based disadvantages, women are vulnerable and lack political and economic empowerment, including protection against family violence.